Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Handshake {#ctrl-pkt-handshake}

-The handshake control packets are used to exchange peer configurations, agree on the and connection parameters and establish the connection.
+The handshake control packets are used to exchange peer configurations, agree on the connection parameters and establish the connection.

-The CIF of handshake control packet is shown in {{handshake-packet-structure}}.
+The CIF of the handshake control packet is shown in {{handshake-packet-structure}}.

 ~~~
  0                   1                   2                   3